-STEP 1: Review eligibility, guidelines and policies
+Step 1: Review eligibility, guidelines and policies

-Who can participate
+• Who can participate

 • UC Davis undergraduate students who participate in research at a National Lab (Los Alamos, Bodega Bay, Lawrence Livermore) under faculty guidance.

-(e.g., summer research programs) under faculty guidance.
+• UC Davis undergraduate students who participate in research at another campus (e.g., summer research programs) under faculty guidance.
 However, they must also receive a UC Davis faculty member's approval to be a conference presenter.
 Email the Undergraduate Research Center for more information.

-Presentation formats
+• Presentation formats

 Poster: Each presenter is assigned a time slot and section of board to display a poster with their research, scholarship or creative activity.
 During the poster session, the presenter stands next to their poster and engages with attendees by presenting their research, project details and answering questions about their project.
 Each poster session lasts approximately 60 minutes.
-Poster sessions take place on Friday afternoon, April 26.
+Poster sessions take place Friday afternoon, April 26.

-Team presentations
+• Team presentations

-In recognition that research can be a collaborative process, students undertaking research as part of a team may co-present (e.g. Senior Design Teams.)
+• Students undertaking research as part of a team may co-present (e.g. Senior Design Teams.)

 • Each team registration must contain the same title and abstract.